Most frequent questions and answers

 How should my cards be packaged?

 Your cards should be securely packaged along with your shipping slip.
 Your shipping slip MUST be included in your package.
 There should NOT be any tape on individual card savers or toploaders, and they should NOT be individually put into team bags.
-Doing so will result in an upcharge to your order of $0.50 per card.
 They should be packed like a “brick”.
-The video below is a good example of properly packaging your cards to be sent to ClayCards LLC.
+The video above is a good example of properly packaging your cards to be sent to ClayCards LLC.

 How does payment work?

-You will be provided with an invoice via email when your cards have returned from PSA.
+You will be provided with an invoice via email when your cards have returned from grading.
 This invoice will be provided through Authorize.Net and can be paid using a credit or debit card.

 The invoice needs to be paid within 10 days of issue.
 After 10 days you will issued a new invoice with an additional 10% fee.
 After 20 days you will be issued another invoice with an additional 25% fee.
 After 30 days you forfeit the right to the cards and they will be sold to pay your grading fees.